hu553in/personal-website/content/about.md

 I've been working on it since 2019.\
 My current work place is [Noveo](https://noveogroup.com).

-I'm also interested in learning Go and Rust.
+I'm also interested in learning Go.

-## Interests and inspiring things
+## Interests & Inspirations

 - IT and development 👨‍💻
 - Linux